Treatment for bile duct cancer

 Many treatments cause fatigue.
 Before your treatment, your doctor will discuss any likely side-effects you might have.

-For more about side-effects, download any of the "Important cancer information booklets" listed on the right hand side of this page.
+For more about side-effects, download any of the "Publications about cancer treatment side effects" listed on the right hand side of this page.

 If a treatment looks like it might be helpful, it is given to patients in research studies called clinical trials.
 Trials may be taking place at the hospital you are attending.
 If you are interested in taking part, talk to your doctor.
 He or she can tell you if the trial would suit you or not.